wissol/if-mini-1/README.md

 # if-mini-1
-A minimalist interactive fiction text game in ruby
+A minimalist interactive fiction text game in ruby.

+SPEC This game is to contain a single location